-5.1.5 Integrated Bodies and Modifications
+5.1.5 Integrated Bodies and Conversions

-For integral structures such as ambulances or motor homes with increased rear overhang built onto the chassis the following applies:
+For integral structures such as ambulances or motorhomes, with increased rear overhang built onto the chassis, the following applies:

-- Reduced departure angles, e.g. rear entry step, should be discussed with the end user/customer.
-Consider removable components to avoid damage on ferries or low-loaders - Unique spare wheel stowage may be required if obscured by rear step, check for accessibility - The recommended dimensions for wheelhouses on modifications are outlined in Figures E184870 and E184871 - If a Chassis Cab or Cutaway vehicle is ordered with the optional spare tire, it will be necessary to provide access on the side of the second unit body for spare tire winch access.
+Reduced departure angles, e.g. rear entry step, should be discussed with the end user/customer.
+Consider removable components to avoid damage on ferries or lowloaders

+- Unique spare wheel stowage may be required if obscured by rear step, check for accessibility - The recommended dimensions for wheelhouses on conversions are outlined in figures E184870 and E184871 - If a Chassis Cab or Cutaway vehicle is ordered with the optional spare tire, it will be necessary to provide access on the side of the second unit body for spare tire winch access.
 Alternatively, the spare tire maybe relocated